siara-cc/esp32_arduino_sqlite3_lib/README.md

 ## Limitations of this library

 * Locking is not implemented.
 So it cannot be reliably used in a multi-threaded / multi-core code set, except for read-only operations.
-* As of now many features of Sqlite3 have been omitted, except for basic table and index operations.
-These are expected to be made available shortly.

 ## Limitations of Flash memory